Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Q: What does A-Level Physics: 12) Temperature & Ideal Gases Guide cover?
 A: Absolute zero foundations, Boyle-Charles-Gay-Lussac shortcuts, and a kinetic-theory bridge between pressure, volume, and particle energy.

-TL;DR Temperature on the Kelvin scale starts at true zero energy, the ideal-gas equation links macro (p,V,T) to microscopic particle count, and every gas question can be cross-checked with the kinetic-theory identity Kavg=23kT
+TL;DR Kelvin temperature is measured from absolute zero, the ideal-gas equation links macro (p,V,T) to microscopic particle count, and kinetic theory gives Kavg=23kT

 1 Thermodynamic temperature: why Kelvin rules

-A thermodynamic scale fixes its zero at the point where particles have zero kinetic energy, a universal anchor that does not depend on mercury, platinum or any other material indicator.
+A thermodynamic scale fixes its zero at absolute zero (0K), a universal anchor that does not depend on mercury, platinum or any other material indicator.

 Hence the SI defines the kelvin(K) by setting the Boltzmann constant to an exact value k=1.380649×10−23J⋅K−1 .